-A general construction notice will be issued to the adjoining properties and signage will be installed on site, prior to the commencement of construction works.
+A general construction notice will be issued to the adjoining properties including the Carnaby Rise Primary School, and signage will be installed on site, prior to the commencement of construction works.
+Administration will during the construction phase provide regular progress updates on key project milestones or events, post information on City's webpage and media channels.